 Situational Leadership is a leadership approach based on the Situational Leadership Theory, which suggests that there is no one-size-fits-all leadership style for all situations, and great leaders must adjust their method depending on cases to meet the specific needs of team members based on their level of maturity and willingness to take on responsibilities.

-Situational Leadership helps to increase flexibility, improve communication, build trust, create motivation with better performance and create healthy working environment.
+Situational Leadership helps to increase flexibility, improve communication, build trust, create motivation with better performance and create a healthy working environment.